Change happens. Express helps.

 • Each training course should be completed within the timeframe entered in the application.
 Please notify us if your training schedule changes so we can update our record.
 All approved training must be completed within 24 months of the Express Service Agreement start date.

-• Employees participating in the training program should not have previously participated in the same or similar training that was funded by the Express Program
+• Employees participating in the training program should not have previously participated in the same or similar training that was funded by a previous Workforce Training Fund grant, either through the Express or General Programs.

 • Courses that a company is legally mandated to provide to its employees are not eligible for reimbursement under this program (e.g., OSHA).